Greginkansas/-openhab-openhab1wiki/Sapp-Binding.md

 ***How to start and stop polling using a switch item***

-There is a special switch that can stop and start polling in order to write the Master without stopping openhab sw.
+There is a special switch that can stop and start polling in order to write the Master without stopping Openhab sw.

 `Switch PollerSwitch "PollerSwitch" { sapp="P" }`